 From foodie fests to live music and everything in between, the Triad has it all.
 Families with young children will enjoy events like the annual Carolina Classic Fair, while young adults can look forward to fun summer music festivals like downtown Winston-Salem’s Summer Music Series.
+Be sure to check out the events schedule for Greensboro Downtown Parks and Discover Uwharrie.

 More interested in visual arts than music?
 We’ve got plenty of that, too.
 The six-day National Black Theatre Festival in Winston-Salem celebrates black filmmakers and actors, the Crafts Fair in Winston-Salem displays handcrafted items from over 100 vendors, Greensboro’s Art in the Arboretum features local artists and their work in a beautiful garden setting, and High Point’s Day in the Park offers entertainment, arts and crafts, food and more.
 Meanwhile, local art museums are constantly updating their calendars of events – browse our Arts & Culture page to learn more.